WeeSee/dockerized-humdrum/README.md

 ====================

 This Docker image is intended for easy use of [Humdrum](https://www.humdrum.org).

 Installation of Humdrum tools on the Host system is not required.

-Thee are Humdrum music samples included in the image from Chopin, Joplin, Bach, Haydn, Hummel, Mozart, Scarlatti, Beethoven, ...
+There are Humdrum music samples included in the image from Chopin, Joplin, Bach, Haydn, Hummel, Mozart, Scarlatti, Beethoven, ...

 Have frun using Humdum!